-If you love your Grey Tabby cat or are looking at adding a cute Grey Tabby cat kitten to your family, then you’ll enjoy finding out more about these gorgeous cats!
-We’ve collected 11 facts about Grey Tabby cats, from legends about how they got those sweet “M” markings on their foreheads to how a Grey Tabby cat was the inspiration behind one of the very first cuddly toys.
+If you love your Grey Tabby cat or are looking at adding a cute Grey Tabby cat kitten to your family, you’ll enjoy finding out more about the gorgeous cats!
+We’ve collected 11 facts about Grey Tabby cats, from legends about how they got those sweet “M” markings on their foreheads to how a Grey Tabby cat inspired one of the first cuddly toys.

-So, snuggle down with a hot drink and your Grey Tabby cat if you’ve got one, and get ready to learn more about these striking cats.
+So, snuggle down with a hot drink and your Grey Tabby cat if you have one, and get ready to learn more about these striking cats.

 The 11 Fascinating Facts About Grey Tabby Cats

-Grey Tabby cats aren’t a breed, but a coat color!
-Tabby cats can come in all sorts of colors, including red, brown, silver, caramel, and of course, our favorite, grey!
-There are a huge number of different cat breeds that can be found with the Grey Tabby coloration, including the American Shorthair, Scottish Fold, Norwegian Forest Cat, and many others.
+Grey Tabby cats aren’t a breed but a coat color!
+Tabby cats can come in several colors, including red, brown, silver, caramel, and of course, our favorite, grey!
+There are a vast number of breeds with the Grey Tabby coloration, including the American Shorthair, Scottish Fold, Norwegian Forest Cat, and many others.

-The first says that the M was created when the prophet Muhammad laid his hand on the head of his favorite cat.
+The first claims that the M was created when the prophet Muhammad laid his hand on the head of his favorite cat.
 The second says that the Virgin Mary marked the cat’s face in gratitude for them purring when baby Jesus wouldn’t stop crying.
-The third, non-religious version suggests that the M is a frown caused by a Tabby cat concentrating at a mouse hole!
+The third, non-religious version suggests that the M is a frown caused by a Tabby cat concentrating on a mouse hole!

-Classic Grey Tabby cats have swirled, circular patterns along their sides.
-Mackerel Grey Tabby cats have narrow stripes down their bodies, like a tiger.
+As well as having many Tabby coat colors, all Tabby cats, including grey ones, can have five coat patterns.
+Classic Grey Tabby cats have swirled circular patterns along their sides.
+Mackerel Grey Tabby cats have narrow stripes down their bodies, like tigers.
 They also have a dark stripe along their spine.
-Spotted Grey Tabby cats are covered in spots, which can be oval or striped, as well as being bisected by tiger stripes.
+Spotted Grey Tabby cats are covered in spots, which can be oval or striped and bisected by tiger stripes.

-A ticked Grey Tabby is more unusual in that they don’t have classic Tabby stripes.
-They do have Tabby markings on their faces and shaded hairs over their bodies.
+A ticked Grey Tabby is more unusual because they don’t have classic Tabby stripes.
+They have Tabby markings on their faces and shaded hairs over their bodies.
 They also possess the agouti gene that’s responsible for Tabby markings.
 Patched Tabbies can have any of the above markings, with areas of different colors.

 It’s thought that the beautiful swirling patterns on domestic Grey Tabby cats are from genes from wild cats.
 This is a naturally occurring pattern and can be seen in the European Wildcat, African Wildcat, and Asiatic Wildcat, which all have similar coats in terms of patterns and colors.

 The gene that’s responsible for grey Tabbies, as well as every other Tabby shade, is the agouti gene.
-This is a dominant gene, so if a cat has this gene, they will be Tabby colored!
-That’s one of the reasons that you find Tabby cats in a huge range of different cat breeds.
+This is a dominant gene, so if a cat has it, they will be Tabby colored!
+That’s one of the reasons that you find Tabby cats in a huge range of cat breeds.
 The agouti gene creates striped bands of light and dark across individual hairs.

 Your Grey Tabby cat’s temperament will depend more on which breed they are than the color of their fur.
 A Scottish Fold Grey Tabby will have a different temperament and personality than a Grey Tabby Norwegian Forest Cat.
 So, if you’d love a Grey Tabby cat, pick a breed that this color is common in but whose temperament also suits what you and your family are looking for in a cat.

 It’s thought that the name “Tabby” comes from the French word “taffeta,” a type of striped silk.
-This word originates from the 14th-century word, “atabis,” which can be traced even further back to the Arabic term, “attabiyah,” which refers to a district of Baghdad famed for its striped silk.
+This word originates from the 14th-century word “atabis,” which can be traced back to the Arabic term “attabiyah,” which refers to a district of Baghdad famed for its striped silk.

 The first reference to a Tabby cat was made in the 1960s, and the term soon became shortened to simply Tabby in the 1970s.